Iambecomeroot/gulp-dbust/README.md

 All you have to do to make this change is run `dbust.save` after running all your tasks.
 Do this like the example above or using [run-sequence](https://www.npmjs.com/package/run-sequence).

 ## Why
-Here are two reasons to use this plugin over `rev.manifest()`:
-1. Deletes old files
-1. Locks manifest file for writing (I have had problems with `rev.manifest()` overwriting certain values if the function is called twice in quick succession)
+The main reason to use this over `rev.manifest()` is that it saves all the writing until the end.
+It is a documented issue that [gulp-rev](https://www.npmjs.com/package/gulp-rev) cannot handle write from different tasks.
 No offence is meant here.
 Use whatever floats your goat.

+Also, there is a webpack plugin.

 ## Testing
 ```